 The list goes on and on but it all depends on your goals.
-Geographic and demographic of your audience is also important to track.
-With these tracking you will soon have a benchmark on what content is performing.
+The geographic and demographic of your audience is also important to track.
+With this tracking, you will soon have a benchmark on what content is performing.

 To set up tracking you require Google Analytics and Tag Manager where you can set up Tags and Triggers to track specific actions.

-Understanding your competitor’s data will help you to determine their strategies and see what work and not work to learn what you can do different.
+Understanding your competitor’s data will help you to determine their strategies and see what work and does not work to learn what you can do differently.